 Contact Cleaner for Energized Equipment

-It's our first instinct is to open up the control panel, junction box, or wherever you have contaminated contacts, and spray it down with your trusty contact cleaner.
+It's our first instinct is to open up the control panel, junction box, or other potentially contaminated contact locations, and spray it down with your trusty contact cleaner.
 A contact cleaner is a solvent cleaner designed to remove contamination from electrical contacts.
 Chemtronics offers a large selection of aerosol electrical contact cleaners under the Pow-R-Wash™ brand.

-BEFORE you start spraying, we strongly recommend you shut down power to avoid the potential of sparks, electrical shorts, and other safety hazards.
-But what if, for whatever reason, you don’t have the option of disconnecting the power.
+But BEFORE you start spraying, we strongly recommend you shut down power to avoid the potential for sparks, electrical shorts, and other safety hazards.
+But what if, for whatever reason, you don’t have the option of disconnecting the power?

 Is it Possible to Safely Clean Energized Connections?

-There is no way to give a definite answer for all circumstances, because safety is highly dependent on the amount voltage and amperage as well as environmental factors such as the equipment, working environment, etc. On the other hand, choosing a contact cleaner with high dielectric strength or breakdown (also called withstand) voltage increases safety when you do have to clean energized equipment.
+There is no way to give a definite answer for all circumstances, because safety is highly dependent on the voltage and amperage as well as environmental factors such as the equipment or working environment.
+However, choosing a contact cleaner with high dielectric strength or breakdown (also called withstand) voltage can increase safety when cleaning energized equipment is necessary.

-Dielectric strength is defined in terms of the insulating material, as the maximum electric field that the material can withstand under ideal conditions without breaking down.
+Dielectric strength is defined as the maximum electric field that the insulating material can withstand under ideal conditions without breaking down.
 Breaking down in this sense is described as a failure of insulating properties.
 The electricity breaks free of the conductors and burns a path through the weakest area of the insulating materials.

-And, it’s not a breakdown over time.
-As soon as there is enough free electricity it will immediately or, in a nanosecond, discharge through the insulating material.
+Breakdown doesn’t occur slowly, over time, which would give an indication.
+As soon as there is enough free electricity it will immediately, or in a nanosecond, discharge through the insulating material.
 If it doesn’t discharge through, it’s going to severely degrade it to the point it is of no insulating use.

 Check the Dielectric Strength of the Contact Cleaner

 So you want a cleaner with high dielectric strength because you want it to clean without conducting.
 You want it to act as an insulator to protect you while you are using it.
-It seems basic, but it should clean an energized surface, not conduct electricity back to you or to your insulating material and it should not corrupt or attack the circuit you are cleaning.
+It seems basic, but the three main points are: it should clean an energized surface, not conduct electricity back to you or to your insulating material, and it should not corrupt or attack the circuit you are cleaning.

 Chemtronics Contact Cleaner